schu4276/3601-lab2_client-server/LABTASKS.md

 we'll just refer to this as the `public` folder.

 :question: Answer questions *6* and *7* and *8* [QUESTIONS](./LABTASKS.md#questions)

-## Questions

-:question: *1* What is the purpose of `.gitignore`?

-:question: *2* What role is Gradle playing in the project, and what is the purpose of `build.gradle`?

-:question: *3* What is the purpose of Travis-CI?

-:question: *4* Explain what a _route_ is.

-:question: *5* What is the purpose of `umm3601.Server` class?
-What is the purpose of the `umm3601.user.UserController` class?
-Explain what happens when a user accesses each of the following URLs:
-- :question: The page `users`
-- :question: The page `api/users`
-- :question: The page `api/users?age=25`
-- :question: The page `api/users/588935f5de613130e931ffd5`

-:question: *6* What are the contents of the `public` folder?
-What is the purpose of each of the HTML files there?

-:question: *7* Describe what happens when you filter users by age in the client?
-What is read from the web page, and what request is sent to the server?
-What is received, and how/where is it displayed?

-:question: *8* Where is the client-side JavaScript defined?
-Name the file(s) in which it is used.

 ## Use ZenHub to support Agile development